Director

 Acro, Tap, Jazz, Ballet

 Taylor received her dance training at Hillsboro Dance Center.
-She has gone through HDC's teacher training program, has years of experience working with young children, and has been substitute teaching all styles and levels of dance.
+She has gone through HDC's teacher training program, has years of experience working with young children, and has taught all styles and levels of dance.
 She has a special calling for working with young children and working with dancers with learning differences.
-She recently obtained her certification to teach Acro but Acrobatic Arts so that she can sub acro classes.
+She is certified to teach Acro by Acrobatic Arts.

 "My favorite thing about HDC is the teachers and their dedication to helping each dancer reach their goals."